How do I repay a payday loan?

 Make sure you understand how your loan will be repaid and how much the loan could ultimately cost you before agreeing to get any type of loan.

-If you have problems with a payment authorization, such as the ACH was unauthorized or revoked, you may want to contact your state regulator or state attorney general.
-You can also submit a complaint to the CFPB at consumerfinance.gov/complaint or (855) 411-2372.
+If you have problems with a payment authorization, such as the ACH was unauthorized or revoked, you may want to contact your state regulator or state attorney general .
+You can also submit a complaint to the CFPB online or by calling (855) 411-2372.